 Other countries appear to have less overused care than does the US.
-Because of the tighter restrictions on overall supply, the number of procedures performed is lower in other countries (Cutler, 2002).
-Thus, it is natural to think of lower spending countries as occupying a point like A.
+Because of the tighter restrictions on overall supply, the number of procedures performed is lower elsewhere (Cutler, 2002).
+Thus, it is natural to think of lower spending countries as occupying a point like A in comparison to the U.S., perhaps at point B.

 The overall amount of money spent on allocatively inefficient care has been a subject of some debate.
 Comparing different regions of the United States, Fisher et al. (2003 a,b) estimated that about 30 percent of medical care utilization in the Medicare population is associated with care that is not contributing to improved health.
-Other studies suggest the number may be smaller (Elmendorf, 2009) or larger, if one looks at other countries.
-Table 1 shows the estimate of 30 percent savings.
+Other studies suggest the number may be smaller (Elmendorf, 2009) or larger (other countries spend about half the US amount).
+Table 1 shows the estimate of 30 percent possible savings.

 The flat of the curve model is undoubtedly part of the explanation for high medical spending, but it is unlikely to be the only important factor.
-Around 1990, 22 percent of elderly patients with a heart attack who lived in the United States received some type of revascularization procedure - either coronary bypass surgery or balloon angioplasty.
+Around 1990, 22 percent of elderly patients with a heart attack who lived in the United States received either coronary bypass surgery or balloon angioplasty.
 In Canada, the equivalent number was 2 percent.
 Yet 30 day mortality after a heart attack was the same in the two countries (Tu et al., 1997).
 It is implausible that the production frontier is this flat over such a large range.
 There must be some other explanation for poor outcomes in the U.S.